natalieagus/50002/docs/FPGA/fpga_applesilicon.md

 As of early 2024, there's no officially supported way to run Vivado on Apple Silicon mac.
 We have managed to run Vivado + Alchitry lab on Debian 12 + Rosetta, running on UTM (virtual machines for mac).
 This document shares how you can download the prepared image and run it using UTM.

 ## System Requirement
-Apple Silicon mac with least 8 GB of RAM and 150GB of free space.
+Apple Silicon mac with least 8 GB of RAM and **250GB** of free space for both downloading and unzipping (final free space needed: 150GB).

 {: .note}
 This method is tested on **M2 Max Mac Studio**.